antham/versem/README.md

 ### Repository not following semver before

 If you want to install versem on a repository that wasn't following semver convention before, you must first create a proper semver tag manually before settting it, to let versem be able to understand from where it should start to tag.
+You must be really careful with the order of tags and check your semver tag appears as the last one otherwise versem won't work properly.

 ## Setup